 - i.
 Coating fingerprinting qualification - ii.
 Test method to fingerprint the paint supplied in the manufacturer's container - iii.
-Criteria and execution of Fingerprint Coating Certificate
+Criteria and execution of Coating Fingerprint Certificate

 NOTE.
-The requirement of coating fingerprinting is stated in various specifications and standards, namely ISO 12944-9:2018, Paints and varnishes- Corrosion protection of steel structures by protective paint systems-- Part 9: Protective paint systems and laboratory performance test methods for offshore and related structures, ASTM D7588-11(2018) Standard guide for FTIR fingerprinting of a non-aqueous liquid paint as supplied in the manufacturer's container, and ASTM D2621-87 Standard test method for infrared identification of vehicle solids from solvent-reducible paints.
+The requirement of coating fingerprinting is stated in various specifications and standards, namely ISO 12944-9:2018, ASTM D7588-11(2018) and ASTM D2621-87.
 However, all of these standards are lacking with respect to the interpretation of FTIR spectra or the estimation of the degree of similarity between two FTIR spectra.
 Hence, there is a need to establish a working standard for the execution of coating fingerprinting.